skip to main content

 You should also try to be as calm as possible and not make any rash decisions about your finances right now.
 “I would say that people should exercise some patience just for a little longer until push comes to shove,” Sawyerr says.
 “If the going gets tough, they can begin to look into using whatever means are available to them.”

 Along with taking these steps, make it a goal to get your finances in order as much as possible.
-Then, you can focus on what matters most in life, especially in this moment of crisis.
+Then, you can focus on what matters most in life, especially in a moment of crisis.

 “Now is the perfect time to take charge of your finances so that all you have to worry about is staying safe and healthy,” Schmidt says.
 “Taking action on what is within your power to control is the best way to alleviate financial stress and build resilience to see you through these tough times.”